CalifaxYT/DEVReference/docs/cpp/charcast-preprocessor.md

 ## A quick rundown of the CHAR_TO_INT() preprocessor directive/pragma

+A char can be cast to an integer.
+This way its place in the ASCII table will be returned.
 While there might be some other ways to convert a **CHAR** to an **INTEGER** variable, the best (and probably the memory-lightest) way to do it is to use a simple and short preprocessor directive.

 ## Macro usage
 ```cpp